kiiiiwiiii/React-Test/README.md

 ![alt](https://i.imgur.com/i2pmojo.gif)

 You have been given the task of making a TODO list page.
 A table should show which items belong to which person and whether or not they have been completed.
 To avoid having a huge table, it must be accompanied by a paging system.
 Last but not least, we want to add items to the list.
 Adding items to the list is a local operation, which means that no POST request is made to add the item, it just needs to be added to the table.
 You have one hour to complete as many of the following requirments as possible.
 But first, don't forget to read the rules bellow.
+Use this codesandbox as a starting point: `https://codesandbox.io/s/new`

 ## Rules